mprinc/vuejs.org/src/v2/guide/components-slots.md

 > This page assumes you've already read the [Components Basics](components.html).
 Read that first if you are new to components.

-> In 2.6.0, we introduced a new unified syntax (the `v-slot` directive) for named and scoped slots.
+> In 2.6.0, we introduced a new unified syntax (the `v-slot` directive) for <span class='definition'>named</span> and <span class='definition'>scoped slots</span>.
 It replaces the `slot` and `slot-scope` attributes, which are now deprecated, but have _not_ been removed and are still documented [here](#Deprecated-Syntax).
 The rationale for introducing the new syntax is described in this [RFC](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0001-new-slot-syntax.md).

 ## Slot Content

-Vue implements a content distribution API inspired by the [Web Components spec draft](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Slots-Proposal.md), using the `<slot>` element to serve as distribution outlets for content.
+Vue implements a ., inspired by the [Web Components spec draft](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Slots-Proposal.md), using the `<slot>` element to serve as distribution outlets for content.

 This allows you to compose components like this: